Yanfeng-Yang-0316/Conditionally_whitened_generative_models/ts2vec/readme.md

-All files comes from Diffusion-TS, https://github.com/Y-debug-sys/Diffusion-TS.
+All files come from Diffusion-TS, https://github.com/Y-debug-sys/Diffusion-TS.

 We thank to them again!